stevemolitor/monet/README.md

 #### Custom Diff Tool

-You can customize how Monet displays diffs by providing your own diff tool function.
-Diff tools must:

-1. Accept parameters: `(old-file-path new-file-path new-file-contents on-accept on-quit)`
+You can customize how Monet displays diffs by providing your own pair diff tool functions.
+Set `monet-diff-tool` to a function of that takes the following arguments: `old-file-path new-file-path new-file-contents on-accept on-quit`, and set `monet-cleanup-diff-tool` to a function that takes a single context object.
-2. Display the diff to the user
-3. Call `on-accept` when the user accepts changes or `on-quit` when they reject
-4. Return a context object (an alist) containing at least a `control-buffer` entry

-The context object should contain:
-- `control-buffer` - The main buffer for the diff display (required)
-- `old-temp-buffer` - Temporary buffer with old content (optional, for cleanup)
-- `new-temp-buffer` - Temporary buffer with new content (optional, for cleanup)
-- Additional entries as needed by your tool
+Your diff tool function should display the diff to the user and return a context object that will be passed to the diff cleanup tool later.
+Your diff tool should call `on-accept` with no arguments when the user accept the changes, and `on-quit` when the user rejects the changes.
+Do not close your diff tool buffers on accept or reject; the diff close tool will do that.

+After calling your diff in response to a Claude request to display the diff tool, Monet monet will store the context object returned from your diff tool function in the Monet session.
+When the user accepts or reject and your tool calls the `on-accept` or `on-reject` callbacks, Monet send the appropriate message to Claude.
+Claude will start accepting or rejecting the changes, and then send a message to Monet to close the diff tabs.
+Monet will then call your diff cleanup tool with the context object that was returned from your diff tool.
+Your diff cleanup tool should then kill diff buffers and perform necessary cleanup.
 ## How It Works

 Monet creates a WebSocket server that Claude Code connects to via MCP.
 This allows Claude to: